-Issue

-Many students have been blacklisted, surveilled, doxed or otherwise intimidated by formal and informal groups such as Canary Mission and CampusWatch for engaging in anti-colonial activism or discourse.
+Issue Many students have been blacklisted, surveilled, doxed or otherwise intimidated by formal and informal groups such as Canary Mission and CampusWatch for engaging in anti-colonial activism or discourse.
 The existence of these surveillance groups and their targeting of students ultimately suppresses free speech on this campus.
-Indeed, many students fear that speaking publicly about their political beliefs, or even about their cultural background and ethnic heritage, might result in them being attacked online or in person.
+Indeed, many students fear that speaking publicly about their political beliefs, or even about their cultural background and ethnic heritage, might result in them being the target of such intimidation tactics .attacked online or in person.

 To address this problem and promote a campus where freedom of speech and opinion is valued, this motion mandates the internal portfolio to publish a Master Plan that commits SSMU to a comprehensive strategy aiming to combat and ultimately end racist surveillance and doxxing at McGill.
-Further, it commits the SSMU to demand that McGill University condemn blacklist organisations like Canapus Watch for undermining the physical safety, freedom of speech and academic freedom of McGill students, faculty and staff, by deploying racist strategies of surveillance and intimidation.
+Further, it commits the SSMU to demand that McGill University condemn blacklist organisations like Canary Mission and Campus Watch for undermining the physical safety, freedom of speech and academic freedom of McGill students, faculty and staff, by deploying racist strategies of surveillance and intimidation.
 McGill University has yet to publicly condemn this disturbing phenomenon, or offer support to targeted community members.